 My question is; how do I know if I have the reward wrong or I just have not reached my asymptote of automatically yet (what the? you ask – read about it here).

 Now this baby is different, one needs to maximize their understanding of their unique habit loop (see image).

-Loosely all good (and bad) habits have this same process operatiing, there is a cue, followed by a routine and the a reward.
-What drives the loop to undold next time the cue appears is the craving of the reward.
+Loosely all good (and bad) habits have this same process operating, there is a cue, followed by a routine and a reward.
+What drives the loop to unfold next time the cue appears is the craving of the reward.

 So to transform a bad habit to a good one or benign one at least – the idea is to keep the same structure but change out key bits, namely the routine.
-Swap the mid afternoon trip to the chocolate machine for a chat to your colleagues, or a brisk walk around the block.
-What to successful ly “swap out” all depends on what you were actually craving: was it company or sugar, or just a break, that triggered your muffin habit?
+Swap the mid-afternoon trip to the chocolate machine for a chat with your colleagues, or a brisk walk around the block.
+What to successfully “swap out” all depends on what you were actually craving: was it company or sugar, or just a break, that triggered your muffin habit?
 Our brains are so messed up we can’t just ask them, they don’t know … so it is trial and error.